JZMegaRayquaza/TicTacToe/README.md

 # Tic Tac Toe Game

 This repository contains a simple Tic Tac Toe game implemented in Python using the Pygame library.
-There are three different game modes available: player vs player, player vs CPU, and CPU vs CPU.
+There are three different game modes available: Player vs Player, Player vs CPU, and CPU vs CPU.

 ## Getting Started